bin-cli/bin-cli/README.md

 ### Parameters & help

 For more complex scripts, you may want to implement parameter parsing and help text.
-That is too complex to get into here, but I like to [use Getopt](https://djm.me/getopt) for Bash scripts (including *Bin* itself).
+That is too complex to get into here, but I like to [use Getopt](https://djm.me/getopt) for Bash scripts.
 Most other languages will have their own libraries.

 ## CLI reference